 "Quantifying retirement readiness involves understanding what savings employees will need to attain a secure retirement, gathering relevant financial and other data on all employees and then running the numbers to determine how each employee stacks up,” says Doron Scharf, senior vice president with Sibson.

 "Measuring Employees’ Retirement Readiness Is Imperative for Businesses," PLANSPONSOR, December 2017

 Jonathan Price, Sibson Consulting vice president and consulting actuary, notes that if Baby Boomers are not ready to retire on time, it hurts the younger generations’ career progression.
 "Younger generations may not wait—they may leave or become unengaged," he says.
 In addition, the Sibson publication says, employees unable to retire on time may consume a disproportionate share of the organization’s resources in the form of higher salaries and benefits.

 According to Price, when plan sponsors look at retirement readiness, the conventional wisdom is just to confirm they are ready to retire on time, but they need to also consider if employees are ready to retire earlier than the employer expects.
-So, what data can plan sponsors use to measure employees’ retirement readiness, and how can they help them get there?

 "Harvesting the Right Facts and Figures," PLANSPONSOR, September 2017